lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_term.md

 The Term query returns documents that contain an exact term in a provided field.

-In order to use the `TermQuery` query import following:
+In order to use the `TermQuery` query import the following:
 ```scala
 import zio.elasticsearch.query.TermQuery
 import zio.elasticsearch.ElasticQuery._